OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 The generated consent id must be passed in the request object as a parameter called `openbanking-intent-id`.
 This allows the access token that is eventually generated to be bound to a specific consent.

+The ASPSP must allow at most one `bc_authorize` request at any time to be associated with a given consent.

 ###### Identifying the PSU Using a User Id

 To identify a PSU through a user Id, the TPP **must** issue a `login_hint_token` in the `bc_authorize` request that contain at least one of the following claims with a value identifying the end-user: